isabella232/scope-services/walk-through.rst

     payload: ["completed",​"object",​null,​[54,​0,​0,​"object",​null,​"HTMLHtmlElement"]]

-With the message definition for the ``Eval`` command it's easier to read that message:
+With the message definition for the ``Eval`` command it is easier to read this message:

 .. code-block:: c